This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A foot fracture is a break in one or more of the bones in your child's foot.
-Foot fractures are commonly caused by trauma, falls, or repeated stress injuries.
+A foot fracture is a break in a bone in your child's foot.

 Return to the emergency department if:

-- Your child has increased pain that does not go away even after he takes pain medicine.
+- Your child has increased pain that does not go away even after he or she takes pain medicine.

 - Your child's cast breaks or is damaged.